-UK farmers and the food brands, caterers and supermarkets they sell to are worth over £100 billion a year to the UK economy.
-However, environmental degradation is harming UK food production and undermining this critical industry.
-Meanwhile, new trading relationships and changes to farm support after Brexit could reshape the UK’s food and farming sectors.
+The UK's food production industry, including farmers, caterers and supermarkets, is worth over £100 billion a year to the UK economy.
+However, environmental degradation threatens to undermine the industry while new trading relationships and farm support post-Brexit could reshape the sector.

-Challenges on this scale cannot be solved by any one company.
-Government action will be needed to start the process of environmental recovery, but effective long term solutions require collaboration between farmers, food manufacturers, retailers and NGOs.
+These challenges need a comprehensive response.
+Government action will be needed to reverse environmental decline, but long term solutions also require collaboration between farmers, food manufacturers, retailers and NGOs.

-The current members of the Task Force are Nestlé, Co-op, Sainsbury’s and Tesco.
-The Task Force also receives support from Jonathan Hughes, CEO of Scottish Wildlife Trust and co-founder of the World Forum on Natural Capital, and David Fursdon, owner of Fursdon estate and chair of Beeswax Dyson Farming.
+Members of the Task Force are Nestlé, Co-op, Sainsbury’s and Tesco, with support and advice from Jonathan Hughes, CEO of Scottish Wildlife Trust and co-founder of the World Forum on Natural Capital, and David Fursdon, owner of Fursdon estate and chair of Beeswax Dyson Farming.